SystemSpace/Compendium/compendium.rst

 Are there any services that would allow you to "store" memories and relive them if you forget them?
   There are a lot of these, the most common one is Kikhko.

-What parts of us are retained through death without a soulshatter?
-  Depends on the System.
-In the mainstream Systems you keep memories, spiritual advancement, personality and powers, but go to a new body.

 Is it possible to retain memories across Systems?
   Yes.